A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 20
+When you think you are comfortable solving maze problems the reality arrives and hits you very hard!
+Again, today is one of these days where I don't have enough time to spend on AoC, so I had to look up a solution and once again learn from better players.
+I had no idea how to approach the problem, and the attempt I drafted was not even close to the real solution.
+Interesting the "diamond" approach to get to the second star, now I know how to explore at a certain distance an area on a grid.
+Come on!

 # Day 19
 Today has been a bit of up and down.
 To be fair I hadn't got much time to spend on AoC as much as I wanted :( Life is happening really fast, and it's hard to